 ABOUT THIS BOOK

-This 2016/2017 EDITION HAS UNDERGONE A MAJOR REVISION and will be invaluable if you are prepared to sell a portion of the ownership in your business in return for money.
+This 2017/2018 edition has undergone a major revision and will be invaluable if you are prepared to sell a portion of the ownership in your business in return for money.

 This book shows you how to finance business growth by selling a piece of the pie.
 Find out what’s involved in selling shares to the public in an Initial Public Offering (IPO).
 It covers the types of shares that are publicly traded and the preparations for going public.

 This book reviews all the Canadian exchanges.
 It covers the listing requirements for the Toronto Stock Exchange (TSX), the Toronto Venture Exchange (TSXV) and the Canadian Stock Exchange (CSE).
 It includes a section on private placements and on stock options as they relate to the Toronto Venture Exchange.
 It also covers London’s Alternative Investment Market (AIM) and listing on the NASDAQ exchange in the U.S. It also points out the advantages together with the disadvantages of being publicly listed.